Last Updated: May 21, 2021

 It's not the vacancy issue per se that is bad for your property values and your neighborhood's reputation.
-It's the peeling paint, the porch that's falling off, the overgrown vegetation, the rusting car in the driveway, the blind that has fallen partially.
+It's the peeling paint, the porch that's falling off, the overgrown lawn and vegetation, the rusting car in the driveway, or the blind that has fallen partially.

 Elsewhere on a more general page about abandonment, we've described how to attempt to use code enforcement to resolve the issue.

 This is an important and reasonable step.
 However, don't expect code enforcement to intimidate a financial institution, and fines may not be significant enough to unlock a sibling battle over what to do about mom's house.

 If code enforcement doesn't work in your situation, then you as a neighborhood have to take matters into your own hands.
 Either you're going to live with it, you're going to persist in detective work till you find a responsible party to take care of the property, or you're going to consider becoming a trespasser.

 We say our site doesn't give legal advice, so keep that in mind as we're describing do-it-yourself techniques.
 It's probably not smart from a legal perspective.
 But then there could be other perspectives, do you think?

 It's important to the entire neighborhood to prevent vandalism by having every property, including any abandoned homes, cared for.

 The really sad situation will be when you have several abandoned homes in your neighborhood, and market demand for these homes isn't sufficient to cause them to move quickly.
 That's when you really must organize yourselves, if you don't already have a community organization.

 There are two reasons for the suggestion to organize to face the issue of abandoned homes: